nextcord/nextcord/docs/discord.rst

     .. image:: /images/discord_bot_user_options.png
         :alt: How the Bot User options should look like for most people.

 7. Generate the token using the "Reset Token" button.
-You might have to confirm and enter your current 2FA Code.
+You will have to confirm and enter your current 2FA Code.
+2FA is a requirement for making Bot Accounts.

     - **This is not the Client Secret at the General Information page.**